-The Arizona Dept. of Education has a paid position for a farm to school/school garden coordinator.
-In turn, the coordinator has developed a 15-member advisory board that convenes representatives from state agencies, school districts, farm bureau, extension services, brokers, processors and farmers together once per quarter.
-The coordinator is organizing regular buyer/grower meetings to connect more local farmers to local schools.
-The University of Arizona Cooperative Extension Service is actively involved in promoting farm to school and school gardens as a part of their Supplemental Nutrition Assistance Program education initiatives.
+The Arizona Dept. of Education (ADE) has a paid position for a farm to school/school garden specialist.
+In turn, the specialist has developed a 15-member advisory board that convenes representatives from state agencies, school districts, farm bureau, extension services, brokers, processors and farmers together once per quarter.
+The specialist has also created a variety of resources and organizes regular buyer/grower meetings to connect more local farmers to local schools.
+ADE was awarded a 2015 USDA Farm to School Conference / Event grant.

-The Extension Service and groups like Local First Arizona are creating training programs to develop supply for farm to school, i.e. growing more growers, and increasing the capacity of existing growers to participate in the program.
-In addition, Tucson Village Farm, a program of the University of Arizona Cooperative Extension, is based on the seed-to-table concept.
+The Extension Service and groups like Local First Arizona offer training programs to develop supply for farm to school, i.e. growing more growers, and increasing the capacity of existing growers to participate in the program.
+Prescott Unified School District in Yavapai County was awarded a FY 2014 USDA Farm to School grant to develop a farm to school program in their area.
+Farm to School partner agencies in that county have created a Harvest of the Month / Harvest Yavapai program and are exploring a group GHP / GAP training to develop a cooperative way for local small farmers to be certified.
+Tucson Village Farm, a program of the University of Arizona Cooperative Extension, is based on the seed-to-table concept.
 It teaches kids about where their food comes from and gives them knowledge and skills that will serve them for a lifetime.